kim-soua-87/NazaninIzadi/README.md

-# NazaninIzadi
-“Exploring the beauty of the night sky, zodiac energies, and tarot wisdom.
-A space where magic meets the universe.”
+“Marjulika — I am the moon in the shadow, the fire in stillness, the timeless spark within.
+Explore the cosmos, zodiac signs, tarot insights, and the mysteries of the universe.”